 Connected Markets enable innovation, production, deployment and business formation of local relevance at the right moment in time to meet challenges of tomorrow and transform it into opportunities for today.
 In this market we can interact in an all knowing digital or physical market place to provide an excellent all around personal experience.

 Connected People will improve lives, work and health by connecting people and communities and providing better lifestyle experiences and opportunities for organizations to evolve into new business models.
-It can help workers stay safe, build a connected health network, and make home life more comfortable, and secure.
+It can help workers stay safe, build a connected health network, and make home life more comfortable, and secure.”

 SAP Leonardo does not provide for the connections because those connections are enabled through the actual data collective devices.
-So Leonardo allows the analysis of connected devices, and I consider that an important distinction.
+So SAP Leonardo allows the analysis of connected devices, and I consider that an important distinction.

-Information and views expressed in this article are based on my findings and I do not claim its accuracy and validity in any way.
+“Information and views expressed in this article are based on my findings and I do not claim its accuracy and validity in any way.”

 First, this article is not the author’s “findings.”
 This article is a restating of what SAP stated.
-You cannot use the term findings to describing copying something.
+You cannot use the term “findings” to describing copying something.
 The author of this article has what are quotations from SAP, but has not listed them as quotations in his article.
 This is a problem for many SAP consulting companies that are using SAP’s quotations, but without providing the source.
 These are the statements of SAP, and one may not claim its accuracy or validity.
 If one calls something findings, that means that you analyzed the information.

 But at least the author admits what they do not know.
-Most people that write on SAP, restate SAP’s statements and then never cover the fact that they don’t know if any of it is true.
+Most people that write on SAP restate SAP’s statements and then never cover the fact that they don’t know if any of it is true.
 SAP states it, and in their mind at least, it must be true.